joshgerdes/jekyll-uno/_drafts/azure-point-to-site-vpn-and-private-dns-resolver.md

 11. Once connected, ping a resource behind a private endpoint, and you should get the private IP of that resource back and should be able to connect to that resource privately.
 12. ![Azure Private DNS Resolver ping](/uploads/azurevpn_testprivateendpoint.png "Azure Private DNS Resolver ping")

-Any future or current private endpoints that are linked to the same Virtual Network, will instantly be accessible without any additional changes on the Azure VPN client.
+Any future or current private endpoints linked to the same Virtual Network will instantly be accessible without additional changes on the Azure VPN client.

+### Additional resources